openpracticelibrary/openpracticelibrary/content/practices/social-contract.md

 - Public display of the social contract
 - Nobody is above the contract
 - The team agreed holds each other accountable to the contract.
 Having every team member physically sign the contract can provide a good starting point for this.
-- Revisit the social contract often and update it as necessary.
-Retrospectives provide excellent opportunities to revisit and update a Team's Social Contract.
+- Revisit the social contract often and update it as necessary

 ## Why use a Social Contract?